The original liturgy:

 This quotation is a very common selection among Roman Catholic apologists.
 Here Ephraim says:

-This is a stunning statement, so different that writings that came before it, for two reasons.
+This is a stunning statement, so different from the writings that came before it, for two reasons.

 First, he describes a (4-5) Lord’s Supper without a (1) Dismissal, for he allowed sinners to participate.
 If you wondered how that got lost in history, here is how it happened: they simply stopped requiring the unbelievers, catechumens, and backsliders to leave the service at the start of the Eucharist.